-Purpose - The West Shore School District does not discriminate against any person or organization in any of its business or educational activities, including but not limited to any employment practice, student related matter, or contracting activity.
+Purpose - The West Shore School District ("District") does not discriminate against any person in any of its business or educational activities, including but not limited to any employment practice, student related matter, or contracting activity.

-The West Shore School District will not discriminate on the basis of race, color, creed, national origin, ancestry, gender, sexual orientation, age, religion, marital status, or disability in accordance state and federal laws governing educational and vocational programs and in its recruitment and employment practices.
+The District will provide to all persons equal access to all categories of employment in this District, regardless of race, age, color, creed, religion, sex, gender, gender identity, sexual orientation, ancestry, genetic information, marital status, pregnancy, national origin, handicap/disability, or differently-abled status, in accordance with state and federal laws governing educational and vocational programs and in its recruitment and employment practices.
+The District shall make reasonable accommodations for identified physical and mental impairments that constitute disabilities, consistent with the requirements of federal and state laws and regulations.